 When should I start?

-The FAFSA opens October 1 every year for the upcoming academic year and is available until June 30.
+The FAFSA opens toward the end of every year for the upcoming academic year and is available until June 30.
 Some types of aid have limited funds, so the earlier the FAFSA is completed and submitted, the better the chances of receiving more financial aid from those programs.

-Remember to complete a new FAFSA the fall before each new college year.
+Remember to complete a new FAFSA before each new college year.

 What information will I need?